JuliaLang/www.julialang.org/jsoc/index.md

 You can see previous Summer of Code projects at the [Archive page](/jsoc/archive/).

-## Google Code-in

-The Julia organization will be a participant in the 2019 Google Code-in program which runs from December 2019 to January 2020.
-Participants in this program are high school students aged 13-17, many of whom are new to programming, or to open source.
-The program consists of small, guided tasks, with help and mentorship available to complete them.
-Please visit the [Julia project page](https://codein.withgoogle.com/organizations/the-julia-programming-language/) on the Code-in site for more information.

-Those participating in the program can check out [the getting started page](/learning/getting-started/).

-Are you interested in Julia but not super familiar with the language?
-Head over to [JuliaAcademy](https://juliaacademy.com) to take some free online Julia classes.

 ## Google Season of Docs (GSoD)

 The Julia organization is applying to participate in [Google's Season of Docs](https://developers.google.com/season-of-docs).